Comprehensive and Progressive Agreement for Trans-Pacific Partnership: Entry into force

 The agreement came into effect 60 days after ratification and deposit of accession documents by at least half the signatories (six of the eleven signatories).
 Australia was the sixth country to ratify the agreement, which was deposited with New Zealand on 31 October 2018, and consequently the agreement came into force between Australia, Canada, Japan, Mexico, New Zealand, and Singapore on 30 December 2018.

 On 1 January 2019, Australia, Canada, Mexico, New Zealand, and Singapore implemented a second round of tariff cuts.
 Japan's second tariff cut took place on 1 April 2019.

 On 15 November 2018, Vietnam deposited the accession documents, and the agreement entered into force in Vietnam on 14 January 2019.

 On 21 July 2021, Peru deposited the accession documents, and the agreement entered into force in Peru on 19 September 2021.

 On 30 September 2022, Malaysia deposited the accession documents, and the agreement entered into force in Malaysia on 29 November 2022.

 On 23 December 2022, Chile deposited the accession documents, and the agreement entered into force in Chile on 21 February 2023.

+On 13 May 2023, Brunei deposited the accession documents, and the agreement entered into force in Brunei on 12 July 2023.

 CPTPP Commission

 The CPTPP Commission is the decision-making body of the CPTPP, which was established when the CPTPP entered into force on 30 December 2018.

+The official languages of CPTPP are English, French, and Spanish; English is used prevailing in the case of conflict or divergence.
+The CPTPP commission in 2025 is chaired by Australia.